The process is as follows:

-- The idCAT Mobile service asks the user to enter their identification document number and their mobile phone number.
+- The idCAT Mòbil service asks the user to enter their identification document number and their mobile phone number.

-- The system validates if the user is registered in the register by verifying the information provided (identification document and mobile number).
+- The system validates whether the user is registered in the register by verifying the information provided (identification document and mobile number).

-- If the validation operation is successful, a message is sent to the mobile phone (SMS) with a one-time password that can only be used in the scope of the associated application or service and with a time limit limited to 30 minutes from the time of request.
+- If the validation operation is successful, a message is sent to the mobile phone (SMS) with a single-use password that can only be used in the scope of the associated request or service and with a limited temporal validity of 30 minutes from the moment of the request.

 - The idCAT Mobile service will ask the user to enter this password in order to authenticate their identity.

-- If the password entered is correct, the system will give access to the application, or allow the generation of an ordinary electronic signature.
+- If the password entered is correct, the system will grant access to the application, or allow the generation of an ordinary electronic signature.

-- The Service will store and allow you to consult the evidence associated with the entire process, giving guarantees of the authenticity of the authenticated identity.
+- The Service will save and allow you to consult the evidence associated with the whole process, giving guarantees of the authenticity of the authenticated identity.

-Applications and web pages can use the idCAT Mobile system as a signing mechanism if they develop this functionality, which allows the identification acts carried out to be linked to the signed documents.
+Applications and web pages can use the mobile idCAT system as a signature mechanism if they develop this functionality, which allows the identification acts carried out to be linked to the signed documents.
 The electronic signatures produced have legal value , and are suitable for actions with a medium level of security.

-IdCAT Mobile is an alternative mechanism to the use of digital certificates, which means that the same functionalities cannot be performed as with a digital certificate, such as signing a PDF on its own.
+The mobile idCAT is an alternative mechanism to the use of digital certificates, which means that you cannot perform the same functions as with a digital certificate, such as, for example, signing a PDF on its own.